bsc-wdc/dislib/docs/source/user-guide.rst

 regions are merged to create the final clusters.
 Some synchronizations are necessary, and the dependency graph of the generated tasks is complex, but enough parallelism is achieved to speed up some executions.

-The parameters n_regions, dimensions and max_samples define the workflow of the distributed execution, and it is very important to understand them for working with large datasets.
+The parameters ``n_regions``, ``dimensions`` and ``max_samples`` define the workflow of the distributed execution, and it is very important to understand them for working with large datasets.
 The first two define your multidimensional grid.
-The regions of the grid shouldn't be thinner than eps, because that would mean having to compare to many regions to find the samples neighbours, creating many data dependencies that slow down the execution.
+The regions of the grid shouldn't be thinner than ``eps``, because that would mean having to compare to many regions to find the samples neighbours, creating many data dependencies that slow down the execution.
 For the same reason, you don't want to partition along more than a few dimensions either.
 On the other hand, you want a big number of regions to achieve greater parallelism.
 Additionally, your data shouldn't be partitioned very unevenly, as it could cause strong load imbalances among the tasks.

-For some problems, it's not possible to carry out all of the previous recommendations at the same time, specially if your eps is not small or the number of features is big, and it may mean that this implementation is not the most appropriate.
-But if epsilon is relatively small and even partitions can be made, this implementation can have a good scalability for big numbers of samples.
+For some problems, it's not possible to carry out all of the previous recommendations at the same time, specially if your ``eps`` is not small or the number of features is big, and it may mean that this implementation is not the most appropriate.
+But if ``eps`` is relatively small and even partitions can be made, this implementation can have a good scalability for big numbers of samples.

 Gaussian mixture